briansteffens/briansteffens.github.io/_posts/2017-10-18-unicode-basics.md

 works quite differently.
 The number of character codes in EUC-KR doesn't fit into a single byte, so some characters require more than one byte.

-Writing code to support text becomes pretty complicated.
-Do you write special code to support each language and make the user choose the language they want to write in?
-Do you try to build some kind of meta-encoding where you can mix and match encodings within the same document?
-How do you detect which encoding you're looking at when parsing a file?
+Writing code to support text becomes pretty complicated:

+- Do you write special code to support each language and make the user choose the language they want to write in?
+- Do you try to build some kind of meta-encoding where you can mix and match encodings within the same document?
+- How do you detect which encoding you're looking at when parsing a file?

 It's a pretty bad situation and led to a lot of programs only supporting a single language.